loteoo/hyperstatic-demo/src/app/pages/Project/project.md

 Resulting bundles seem to be a tenth the size few in numbers, compared to Gatsby builds.
 There is also nearly no inherent complexity related to pre-rendering thanks to simply using puppeteer.

-This project started out as a boilerplate but it made more sense to make a seperate package instead.
+This project started out as a boilerplate but grew into a seperate package instead.

 This site is just a demo to get the word out potentially some help and assistance.

 The project is very early, it does not even have a name yet.
 Hypersite?
 Instasite?
 Hyperlight?
-Or why not *Bourango* which means nothing related at all.
+Or why not *Bourango* which means nothing related at all but sounds cool.
 [Please help](https://github.com/loteoo/hyperapp-site-generator/issues/1).

 Let me know what you think on github or the hyperapp slack!